RoyZhenLongLim/SQA_Undergraduate_Research_Scholarship/README.md

 - Proximity-Oblivious Testers (POTs) can be improved if they utilised random sampling (depends on how they work)
   - Found a specific example that solved the problem of determine if a bit string was sorted (this one example had a proof that I could understand)
   - There are potentially more applications in the additional exercises in the lecture notes that I couldn't prove.
-- The lecture notes from [Tel-Aviv University](https://www.wisdom.weizmann.ac.il/~oded/PDF/dana-tech.pdf) and [Weizmann Institute of Science](https://www.wisdom.weizmann.ac.il/~oded/PDF/dana-tech.pdf) are a good place to start.
+- The lecture notes from [Tel-Aviv University](https://www.wisdom.weizmann.ac.il/~oded/PDF/dana-tech.pdf) and [Weizmann Institute of Science](https://www.wisdom.weizmann.ac.il/~oded/PDF/pt-v3.pdf) are a good place to start.
+- [Hamoudi's PhD Thesis](https://yassine-hamoudi.github.io/files/other/PhDthesis.pdf) has a good section on determining the number of edges in an adjacent list graph using sampling
+  - Triangle Counting is another likely application (could not understand the algorithm).

 ## Data Streaming Algorithms